jaffamonkey/current-website/src/site/terms.md

 ## General approach

-In recent years, I've been focusing on shorter testing assignments - sometimes hands-on, sometimes as a coach/guide.
+In recent years, I've been focusing on shorter assignments - hands-on testing or helping implement testing strategy.
 A more recent specialty is Accessibility audits.

 ## Testing